 "It would be unreasonable and unhelpful to expect or require 'smartness' to align with 'fairness' at the micro level of each offer; we will not secure a smart energy system if we do.
-However, this brings with it an uncomfortable (but perhaps obvious) corollary: If we can't expect to require or deliver fairness in the particular of each smart energy offer coming into the market, we can't expect fairness to be achieved across the generality of offers in the market" (Roberts, Bridgeman et al., 2020).
+However, this brings with it an uncomfortable (but perhaps obvious) corollary: If we can't the secure as a statement of the secure as the se expect to require or deliver fairness in the particular of each smart energy offer coming into the market, we can't expect fairness to be achieved across the generality of offers in the market" (Roberts, Bridgeman et al., 2020).